asreview/asreview/docs/source/extensions/overview_extensions.rst

 List of extensions for ASReview LAB
 -----------------------------------

-ASReview has extensive support for (community-maintained) extensions.
+The `List of extensions for ASReview LAB <>`__ on the Discussion platform gives an overview of known extensions to ASReview LAB and other useful tools in the AI-aided systematic review pipeline.
 These extensions can extend the software with new models, subcommands, and datasets.